Asr419/rl_llm_slates/README.md

 # Running Experiments - Training
 SlateQ -  To run slateq as described in the paper navigate to src/scripts/simulation/slateq_simulation.py with the seeds as there in the config.yaml file description just after this.
-ProtoSlate - To run slatewolpertinger set the nearest neighbour to the percentage of num_candidates (candidate documents as mentioned in the paper) in the config.yaml file.
+Proto-Slate - To run slatewolpertinger set the nearest neighbour to the percentage of num_candidates (candidate documents as mentioned in the paper) in the config.yaml file.
 The code to run train this framework is wp_slate_simulation.py
+SlateLLM - To run slatewolpertinger set the nearest neighbour to the percentage of num_candidates (candidate documents as mentioned in the paper) in the config.yaml file.
+The code to run train this framework is wp_slate_llm_simulation.py and make sure the modified_llm_response function in the environment.py file is not commented out during traininig.

 # Ablation study - Test runs
+For ProtoSlate+LLM and SlateQ+LLM first train the model and then collect test slates by loading the model from wp_slate_gen_collect_slates.py and slateq_gen_slates.py.
+Next step navigate to llm_slates.py in scripts/serving_tests folder and use llm for generating modified slates and save the result in feather.
+After that load the feather file in results.ipynb to do the ablations and get results for all metrics.
+The main notebook to refer is results.ipynb which is in the file plotting_scripts.
 All the baselines and ProtoSlate reported results in the paper are based on the python test files for each of them in src/scripts/serving_test/.
 Each file name is indicative of each of the algorithm discussed in the paper.
-For servign time comparison the code is under src/scripts/serving_time/.
+For serving time comparison the code is under src/scripts/serving_time/.

 # Plotting Scripts
 All plotting scripts are present in src/plotting_scripts/.
-For the diversity and hit ratio plots refer to result_plot.ipynb in that folder.
-Load all the 5 trained models for 5 seeded runs and will directly plot s-recall and hit ratio as mentioned in the paper.
+To produce results in the paper please follow the script in results.ipynb.

 # Reproducibility
 To ensure reproducibility set the parameters in config.yaml file as mentioned below:
-parameters:
 parameters:
   ######## User related parameters ########
   resp_amp_factor: 1.0